-Halo 2 was the best-selling first-generation XBOX game and was groundbreaking, introducing a playable character who used dual-wielding weapons.
-In this follow-up to Halo: Combat Evolved, the player becomes John-117, also known as the Master Chief.
+Halo 2 was the ground- breaking, best-selling first-generation XBOX game, introducing a playable character who used dual-wielding weapons.
+In this follow-up to Halo: Combat Evolved, Player 1 becomes John-117, also known as the Master Chief.
 John-117 is the playable main character throughout the Halo Trilogy.
-He is a human who underwent bio-engineering experiments to become a Spartan supersoldier and he is Earth’s greatest hero.
+He is a human who underwent bio-engineering experiments to become a Spartan super soldier and he is Earth’s greatest hero.

 An assortment of alien races has declared an all-out war against humanity, and Master Chief is Earth’s only hope.
 He fights the Covenant alongside United Nations Space Command soldiers.
-He is guided by Cortana, an Artificial Intelligence he can install into his helmet, Sergeant Avery Junior Johnson and a desire to destroy everything that gets in his way.
+He is guided by Cortana, an artificial intelligence he can install into his helmet, Sergeant Avery Junior Johnson and a desire to destroy everything that gets in his way.
 Throughout the game, the player also controls The Arbiter, a disgraced alien who previously fought Master Chief in Halo: Combat Evolved, who has now become an ally.
-An epic story arc unfolds as the two characters eventually realize they’re fighting the same battle, and join forces.
+An epic story arc unfolds as the two characters eventually realize they’re fighting the same battle, eventually joining forces.

 When the Flood arrives onto the scene, these parasites attack any and all living creatures; reanimating all dead ones.
-Thus, the Flood is the equivilent of a zombie horde.
-In the future, zombies are guaranteed to arrive!
+Thus, the Flood is the equivalent of a Zombie horde.
+In the future, Zombies are guaranteed to arrive!